-- If your insurers perform audits, having proof that your vendors and/or contractors maintain their own insurance will minimize your own insurance cost.
+- Having proof that your vendors and/or contractors maintain their own insurance will minimize your own insurance cost if your insurers perform audits.

 - Perhaps most importantly, having a process in place will help protect you against potentially millions of dollars in damage claims filed every year.

 Certificates should be requested once the insurance language in a contract/lease has been agreed to by the parties to the agreement.
 If there is no contract in place or a contract is already in place, then certificates should be requested immediately.

 This depends on the nature of your organization and where you are located.
 A general rule of thumb, however, is to retain your certificates for a minimum of five years to achieve reasonable confidence that they will be accessible if needed in the future.